mooffie/mc/src/lua/doc/WHY.md

 little can come in.

 MC holds many treasures (VFS, widget library, string utilities, syntax highlighting, etc.), but they can't be used by the world outside.
-Conversely, MC can't use the many treasures of the outside world (except in a few places, using shell commands).
+Conversely, MC can't use the many treasures the world outside has to offer (except in a few places, using shell commands).

 By exposing MC to scripting we lift these walls.